 Entering a foreign bank account

-There are - marks in the bank account, how is this entered into the program?
-There should be no special characters in the bank account number.
-However, the program can remove this - mark from the payment message during the payment phase, but the bank account can be entered directly without this hyphen mark.
+The program can remove the hyphen from the payment message during the payment phase, but the bank account can be entered directly without the hyphen.

 Possible error messages in payment processing

-Invalid SWIFT --> Check the supplier's bank account SWIFT
+Invalid SWIFT → Check the vendor's bank account SWIFT.

-Invalid account number --> Check the supplier's bank account number
+Invalid account number → Check the vendor's bank account number.

-Invalid Clearing information --> Check the supplier's bank accounts' Clearing information (code, name, and bank address details).
-Also, check that the clearing code is correctly distributed among the fields.
+Invalid Clearing information → Check the vendor's bank accounts' Clearing information (code, name, and bank address details).
+Also check that the clearing code is correctly distributed among the fields.

-Incomplete address details --> Check that the supplier's address details are entered.
+Incomplete address details → Check that the vendor's address details are entered.

-Too long supplier name or address detail, Danske Bank has a maximum length of 35 characters --> Check and shorten the name or address.
+Too long vendor name or address detail, Danske Bank has a maximum length of 35 characters → Check and shorten the name or address.

-Too long supplier name or address detail, maximum length 70 characters -- > Check and shorten the name or address.
+Too long vendor name or address detail, maximum length 70 characters → Check and shorten the name or address.

-The invoice currency differs from the supplier's bank account default currency --> Check that the invoice currency is the same as the supplier's bank account default currency.
+The invoice currency differs from the vendor's bank account default currency → Check that the invoice currency is the same as the vendor's bank account default currency.

 Invalid invoices were brought to payment processing.
-Correct the invoice details. --> Go to the details of the invoice in question, this will show more specifically the reason for the invoice in question.
+Correct the invoice details. → Open the details of the invoice in question.
+The view will show more specifically the reason for the error for the invoice in question.

-This company does not have payment traffic enabled, so the payment file will not be sent forward. --> The company should make a payment traffic agreement with the bank or it is not yet in effect.
+This company does not have payments traffic enabled, so the payment file will not be sent forward. → The company should make a payments traffic agreement with the bank or the agreement is not yet in effect.

-No payment rights. --> The user does not have payer rights or editing rights in the sales and purchase ledgers for basic purchase ledger functions and lists.
+No payment rights. → The user does not have payer rights or editing rights in the Sales and accounts payable ledgers for basic accounts payable functions and lists.

-No bank accounts defined for the company --> No bank accounts have been entered for the company or they are not in use.
+No bank accounts defined for the company → No bank accounts have been entered for the company or the bank accounts are not in use.

 Errors related to credit payment batches

 The selected bank does not support sending credit batches.
-Choose another bank, unbundle the batch, or remove the batch from the payment file -> A credit batch can be taken for payment from the accounts of banks that support ERI payment breakdown (formerly AOS2).
-However, credit batches cannot be taken for payment from a currency account.
+Choose another bank, unbundle the batch, or remove the batch from the payment file → A credit batch can be taken for payment from the accounts of banks that support ERI payment breakdown (formerly AOS2).
+Credit batches cannot be taken for payment from a currency account.

-The total sum of the credit batch must be positive --> The sum of credits must not be greater than the sum of debits.
-In other words, the total sum of the batch must not be negative.
-You can edit the payable amounts in the payment view before sending.
-The sum of credits must not be greater than the sum of debits.
-In other words, the total sum of the batch must not be negative.
+The total sum of the credit batch must be positive → The sum of credits must not be greater than the sum of debits.
+The total sum of the batch must not be negative.
 You can edit the payable amounts in the payment view before sending.

 The credit batch is missing a creditable amount.
-If you do not want to take the credit invoice for payment, remove it from the batch --> You cannot pay only a credit invoice.
+If you do not want to take the credit note for payment, remove it from the batch → You cannot pay only a credit note.

-Credit invoices can only be paid as SEPA payments. --> Credit invoice payments cannot be made outside the SEPA area.
-The credit invoice could not be matched to any selected invoice for payment.
+Credit notes can only be paid as SEPA payments. → Credit note payments cannot be made outside the SEPA area.
+The credit note could not be matched to any selected invoice for payment.
 Check that the selected invoices are ready for payment and do not await confirmations or approvals.

 Purchase invoices in payment